Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ---

-## Adapting it
+## Composition

 Not every deployment needs all three checklists.
 Immediate execution only, a single tool, no user conditions to check — take the part that matches.
 If the agent and the tool have the same owner, the per-tool list goes in the slot where the MCP input schema would be.

+The two gates split cleanly — they share only `fixed`, `action_key`, and `phase`, and their hooks don't overlap.
+Turning either one into a general-purpose module for LangGraph or similar is welcome.

 ---